skylines-project/skylines/INSTALL.md

 appropriate documentation and websites for more information.*

-After creating the database you have to create the necessary tables and indices by calling `./manage.py db init` from the the command line.
+After creating the database you have to create the necessary tables and indices by calling `./manage.py db create` from the the command line.

 ## XCSoar tools